 Programs within The Office of the Medical Health Officer provide public school inspections, education, tobacco control and licensing services to schools and in-school child care facilities.

-- Child Care Licensing Officers (LOs) inspect in-school child care programs a minimum of once a year to ensure the health, safety and well-being of the children.
+Child care licensing officers inspect in-school child care programs a minimum of once a year to ensure the health, safety and well-being of the children.

-- LOs work with the school public health nurse to distribute resources and posters, such as Child Care Facilities: Safe and Healthy Food.
+Licensing officers work with the school public health nurse to distribute resources and posters.

 Learn more about child care licensing.